miku03090831/Attempting-SSR-based-on-React/readme.md

 Try to dynamically import the component(page) at both the client and server side Still there's a lot to do
 For example, I need to filter the req properly(I had to use './app' instead of '*', to avoid static resources being processed by the router)
+Luckily, the hydrate stage works well

+I try to dynamically add a router for all the 'page.jsx(tsx)' in 'app' directory Still again, there's a lot to do